“For damned fighting and drinking, I’ll match you against the world!”

 Lt.
 Col. William Meadows cries out leading the 23rd at the Battle of Brandywine Creek, Sept.
 11, 1777.

-The British 23rd Regiment of Foot (Royal Welch Fusiliers) played a crucial role in the American Revolution from the very beginning of the war at the Battle of Lexington and Concord on April 19, 1975 to the last defining Siege of Yorktown in the fall of 1781.
+The British 23rd Regiment of Foot (Royal Welch Fusiliers) played a crucial role in nearly every major battle during the American Revolution; from the very beginning of the war on April 19, 1775, at the Battle of Lexington and Concord, where they were part of Lord Percy’s relief column, to the last defining Siege of Yorktown in the fall of 1781.
 Two months after Lexington, on June 17th, at the Battle of Bunker Hill, the light infantry and grenadier ranks were mowed down on a narrow stretch of beach by Colonel John Stark’s New Hampshire sharpshooters.
-Over the next six years and a half years, the 23rd Regiment of Foot Royal Welch Fusiliers, were involved in every major battle in the north except at Saratoga.
+Over the next six and a half years, the 23rd Regiment of Foot Royal Welch Fusiliers, were involved in every major battle in the north except at Saratoga.
 So too, for a three month stretch, the regiment was assigned as marines aboard British men-of-war.
 Later, when the war quieted in the north, the 23rd was sent south and placed under General Charles Cornwallis’ command.
 There they helped capture the American southern army under General Benjamin Lincoln and later destroyed another army under Horatio Gates.
 But they met their match in American General Nathanael Greene.
-After Cornwallis’ painful victory at the Battle of Guilford Courthouse, March 15, 1781, in which he lost a quarter of his irreplaceable troops, the regiment followed Lord Cornwallis to Yorktown, Virginia.
+After Cornwallis’ painful victory at the Battle of Guilford Courthouse, March 15, 1781, in which the British commander lost a quarter of his irreplaceable troops, the regiment followed Lord Cornwallis to Yorktown, Virginia.
 There they defended what became known as the Fusilier redoubt against the French.
 And when Cornwallis surrendered on October 19, 1781, what was left of the regiment languished in a prison in Lancaster, Pennsylvania until peace in May, 1783.
 They claimed one unique distinction; the 23rd was the only British regiment not to surrender their colors at Yorktown, having been smuggled out by freed officers.

 Formation and Early History